shagun2003/ecommerce/README.md

-I have made a webpage for an e-commerce website made using html, css and javascript called "PickYourWay."
+I have made a webpage for an e-commerce website  using html, css and javascript called "PickYourWay."
 The website appears to offer a variety of products, including clothing, shoes, watches, and more.
 Here's a brief description of the webpage's layout and features:
 The webpage starts with a header section that includes a logo, a navigation bar with links to different pages (Home, About, Products, Contact, and Account), a shopping cart icon, and a menu icon for mobile devices.